 3. Improved Capacity of the health system to deliver services 3.1.
 Improved Working Conditions for Public Health (PH) Support Staff at the DHO.
-Public Health Office at DHO renovated 1 1 100 Public Health office is equipped 1 1 100 One (1) 4x4 vehicle for supervision for Public Health office provided and operational 1 1 100 At least 12 motorcycles for supervision for Public Health office purchased and operational.
-12 6 50 Mean 87.5 3.2 Institutional capacity strengthened at the DHO At least 10 staff trained in accordance with the needs assessment with scholarships from the education fund 10 8 80 At least 12 research projects funded and research findings disseminated to relevant parties.
-12 8 66.7 Computer lab established 1 1 100 Mean 87.5 3.3.
-Improved/Strengthened Health Management Information System Computer and internet service installed at the DHO and in 4 health zones (5 in all).
-5 5 100 Training and capacity building in HMIS for coordinators and health centre management teams.
-80 70 87.5 Village Health Registers procured.
+Public Health Office at DHO renovated 1 1 100 Public Health office is equipped 1 1 100 One (1) 4x4 vehicle for supervision for Public Health office provided and 1 1 100 operational At least 12 motorcycles for supervision for Public Health office purchased 12 6 50 and operational.
+Mean 87.5 iviean 67.5 3.2 Institutional capacity strengthened at the DHO At least 10 staff trained in accordance with the needs assessment with 10 8 80 scholarships from the education fund At least 12 research projects funded and research findings disseminated to 12 8 66.7 relevant parties.
+Computer lab established 1 1 100 Mean 87.5 3.3.
+Improved/Strengthened Health Management Information System Computer and internet service installed at the DHO and in 4 health zones 5 5 100 (5 in all).
+Training and capacity building in HMIS for coordinators and health centre 80 70 87.5 management teams.
+Village Health Registers procured.
 874 874 100 At least 35 HSAs and supervisors trained in VHRs 373 571 153 Data collection week conducted using VHR: # of data collection weeks 4 2 50 VHR institutionalized in the district : Number of review meetings conducted 8 5 62.5 Mean 92.1